Save (For) Yourself: Investing While Single

 4. No one works forever.

 The median retirement age for American workers —married and unmarried— is 65.
 However, single people are more likely than married people to see themselves working to age 70 and beyond, or to say they will never retire.
 Couples tend to make retirement decisions together, but for singles, it’s often hard to know when to say when.
+To get an idea of where you are at in your retirement goals use SoFi’s retirement calculator to see if you are on track.

 To complicate matters, for single professionals in the legal, medical, and academic fields, it’s not uncommon to work part-time long after reaching age 65.
 A veteran lawyer might step away from his or her day-to-day practice but still bill a few hours here and there for select clients, for example.
 So, if you work in a field where that’s possible, you might be temped to save less for retirement, simply because you think you’ll always be able to work.
 But think again.